michaelbarlow7/dungeon-crawl-android/README.md

 This is the unofficial console version.
 The official tiles version for Android can be downloaded <a href="https://crawl.develz.org/wordpress/downloads">here</a>.

-The latest release is 0.16.1a.
+The latest release is 0.16.2.
 You can download it from <a href="https://play.google.com/store/apps/details?id=com.crawlmb">Google Play</a>.

 The project uses a clone of the main Crawl project as a submodule.
-This is hosted at <a href="https://github.com/michaelbarlow7/crawl">Gitorious</a>.
+This is hosted <a href="https://github.com/michaelbarlow7/crawl">Here</a>.

 <a href="http://s152.photobucket.com/albums/s197/marzzbar/?action=view&amp;current=Screenshot-220712-174829-1.png" target="_blank"><img src="http://i152.photobucket.com/albums/s197/marzzbar/Screenshot-220712-174829-1.png" border="0" alt="Photobucket"/>